Home Heat Pump Guide

 • Protects your warranty: Most manufacturers require annual servicing as a condition of their warranty.
 Skip a service and you may void your coverage for the most expensive components.

 Given that a service costs between £100 and £200, the return on investment is considerable when you consider that a compressor replacement alone can cost £1,500 to £3,000.
+Our guide on heat pump repair vs replacement shows how regular servicing delays that expensive decision.

 The Complete Service Checklist